-- Pull out the dipstick and wipe it with a clean rag or paper towel. - Push it back in all the way, wait three seconds and then pull it back out again.
+The transmission oil dipstick top is a round, red loop and is next to the brake master cylinder behind the engine block.
+Pull out the dipstick and wipe it with a clean rag or paper towel.
+Push it back in all the way, wait three seconds and then pull it back out again.